 Western Union is also worth checking, despite the limitation on transfer amounts.
 For amounts over 200,000 yen, GoRemit might start to make more sense than TransferWise.
 PayPal is also relatively good for small amounts of money, even though the exchange rate is often fairly poor.

 For large transfers of yen outside Japan, GoRemit or, provided you are not a long-term resident of Japan, possibly OFX are generally the best options, as their usage charges do not vary.

 Choice of currencies

-TransferWise and Seven Bank win out in terms of the number of currencies available.
+TransferWise, Western Union and Seven Bank win out in terms of the number of currencies available.
 GoRemit is limited to 11 foreign currencies: USD, CAD, GBP, EUR, AUD, NZD, CHF, HKD, SGD, SEK and INR.
-PayPal can handle up to 23 currencies (with some conditions attached).
+Last we checked, PayPal could handle up to 23 currencies (with some conditions attached).

 Ease of use